 While strong financials can help a company weather downturns, innovation is how it can maintain a lead or close a gap in a sector.

 To measure innovation in this context, the Power Index looks at both input and output, drawing on data from USPTO, the GSA, SEC filings, Crunchbase and Similarweb.
-An assessment of a company's research and development funding is balanced with its intellectual property activity, its success in securing government contracts and its ability to capture the public's interest.
+An assessment of a company's research and development funding is balanced with its intellectual property activity and metrics that speak to the how the industry operates.
+For some Power Indexes, those metrics reflect a company's relationship with government entities or public cloud vendors or resonance with the public while others reflect usage volume (AUM or GPV).
 The category also takes into account M&A movement for those companies that prefer to buy instead of build.

 People - 16%

 It's hard to wield power without the right people, so the Power Index uses data from LinkedIn and the AFL-CIO to rank how effectively a company recruits, hires and retains employees.
 We look at headcount growth and job postings as well as a company's effectiveness at luring talent away from Big Tech.
 Plus, with salary and employee tenure, the Index accounts for a company's ability to maintain top talent.

 Successful leaders manage more than just money.
 The leadership category uses data from company filings, earnings calls and the Human Rights Campaign to examine the more human aspects of leadership.